Timwi/KtaneSouvenir/documentation.md

 private void addQuestion(ModuleData module, Question question, Sprite questionSprite = null, string formattedModuleName = null, string[] formatArguments = null, AudioClip[] correctAnswers = null, AudioClip[] allAnswers = null, AudioClip[] preferredWrongAnswers = null, float questionSpriteRotation = 0);
 ```

+### Using sprites

+Fundamentally, there are three ways to create a question that uses sprites as answers:

+* Import the sprites from the target module.
+As an example, *Module Maze* uses this to show module icons as answers.
+The target module often has a field of type `Sprite[]` that you can just read out.
+In addition to passing the correct answer sprite(s) to `correctAnswers` as usual, make sure to also pass the full list of all possible sprites to `allAnswers`.
+* Generate the sprites on the fly at runtime.
+If the module is just an n×m rectilinear grid, you can just use the `makeQuestion` overloads that take `Coord` objects, which will automatically be converted to sprites that represent a grid with one cell highlighted.
+If it’s a little more involved, feel free to look at how `Sprites.GenerateGridSprite` generates the grid sprites and use it as inspiration to make your own sprite generator.
+* Include the sprites in the Souvenir mod itself, as a field of type `Sprite[]`.
+For example, `ArithmelogicSprites` contains the sprites for one of the Arithmelogic questions.
+If at all possible, this should only be used if the other two options are not available, as it means the sprites are shipped with Souvenir, increasing the size of the mod.
+If you do decide for this option, make sure to:
+	* Declare a field of type `Sprite[]` and assign all the sprites you need using the Unity editor.
+	* In the question attribute, use `Type = AnswerType.Sprites` and `SpriteField = "ArithmelogicSprites"` (except of course put the new field’s name).
+	* Now you can simply use these sprites in your call to `makeQuestion`.